Our Violent Offense Charge Attorney Will Protect Your Rights

-When you’re facing grave charges, you need skilled defense.
-Richmond violent offense charge lawyer Cody Villalon has been defending clients in the Richmond area for 12 years.
+When you’re facing grave charges, you need skilled defense lawyer.
+Richmond violent offense charge lawyer Cody Villalon, also renowned as a Richmond theft defense lawyer, has been defending clients in the Richmond area for 12 years.
 He fights tenaciously to get charges dropped and sentences reduced.

 If you’ve been accused of a violent offense, you need strong legal representation immediately.

 Why Choose Cody Villalon?

 Aggressive Defense.
 Proven Results.

 Cody Villalon has the experience you need when it’s time to fight back against violent offense charges.
 He’s an experienced defense attorney with a long track record of success when it comes to defending charges and reducing sentences.

 His experience in the Richmond area means he knows the courts, the prosecutors, and how to navigate the system.
 He has an established track record of building strong arguments for clients accused of a violent offense in Richmond.
 Cody Villalon’s past client testimonials show just how successful he is at his job.